1CloudHub/Jenkins-ecs/README.md

 Save your task definition template as ***1cloudhub.json***

-"The image specified in the above template will be built in the Jenkins job, at this time we will create a dummy task definition and the %BUILD_NUMBER% parameter in your task definition template with a non-existent value (0) and register it with ECS Service."*(refer task-def.json)*
+"The image specified in the above template will be built in the Jenkins job, at this time we will create a dummy task definition and the %BUILD_NUMBER% parameter in your task definition template with a non-existent value (0) and register it with ECS Service."

 ![](https://github.com/Vahinvishnu/eks-workshop-sample-api-service-go/blob/master/21.JPG?raw=true)